mohmdlabeeb/contact/README.md

 # contact

-A Simple Php code to send message directly from website.
+A Simple Php code to send email directly from website.

 Note :- Doesn't work with gmail